neoforge-dev/starter/memory-bank/active-context.md

   - Search Page: Fixed tests by ensuring proper error handling in search functionality
   - API Client: Fixed error handling tests to match the implementation of the _fetch method
   - Error Service: Updated validation error message test to match the actual implementation
+- Cleaned up the codebase:
+  - Removed backup test directories (tests-old, tests-backup-old, tests, and tests-backup) that were no longer needed

 ## Recent Changes